-- (a) ZHAO Chunxiao was appointed as the Chief Executive Officer of the Company effective from 25 August 2016. - (b) YE Xuquan resigned as an Executive Director and the Chief Executive Officer of the Company effective from 1 May 2016. - (c) WU Mingchang was appointed as a Non-Executive Director of the Company on 17 March 2016 and re-designated as an Executive Director of the Company effective from 7 June 2016. - (d) ZENG Yi was appointed as an Executive Director of the Company effective from 27 October 2016. - (e) HUANG Zhenhai resigned as a Non-Executive Director of the Company effective from 27 January 2016. - (f) LUO Fanyu resigned as a Non-Executive Director of the Company effective from 17 March 2016.
+- (c) WU Mingchang was appointed as a Non-Executive Director of the Company on 17 March 2016 and redesignated as an Executive Director of the Company effective from 7 June 2016. - (d) ZENG Yi was appointed as an Executive Director of the Company effective from 27 October 2016. - (e) HUANG Zhenhai resigned as a Non-Executive Director of the Company effective from 27 January 2016. - (f) LUO Fanyu resigned as a Non-Executive Director of the Company effective from 17 March 2016.

-There was no arrangement under which a director waived or agreed to waive any remuneration during the year (2015: Nil).
+There was no arrangement under which a director waived or agreed to waive any remuneration during the year (2016: Nil).

-9. Five Highest Paid Employees
+8. Five Highest Paid Employees

-The five highest paid employees during the year included one (2015: one) director, details of whose remuneration are set out in note 8 above.
-Details of the remuneration for the year of the remaining four (2015: four) highest paid employees who are not directors of the Company are as follows:
+The five highest paid employees during the year did not include any (2016: one) directors.
+Details of directors' and chief executives' remuneration are set out in note 7 above.
+Details of the remuneration for the year of the five (2016: four) highest paid employees who are neither directors nor chief executive of the Company are as follows: